ittigorn-tra/twitter-api-sample-project/README.md

 1. Clone project on to local machine
 2. Change directory to the project root
 3. Copy “local.env” file and rename it to “.env”
+4. Open the file `.env` and replace the value of `TWITTER_BEARER_TOKEN` to the one you’ve received from me (the project author)
-4. Set up conda environment
+5. Set up conda environment
     1. Open Miniconda/Anaconda prompt
     2. Change directory to the project root
     3. Execute command `conda env create -y -f “setting_up\env_requirements\windows\conda.yml”`
     4. Close the console
-5. Double-click “run_local_api.bat”
+6. Double-click “run_local_api.bat”
-6. API can be reached by calling “localhost”
+7. API can be reached by calling “localhost”

 ##### Notes